 The actual site when you browse to www.onlineinvestmentsguide.com appears truthful.
-They recommend eToro (not the most respected trader by any means, but not a CFD ForEx scam) but when you search for 'Immediate Edge' on Google, and click their advert, with which they invariably find themselves on the first page of Google:
+They recommend eToro (not the most respected trader by any means, but not an unregulated CFD ForEx scammer) but when you search for 'Immediate Edge' on Google, and click their advert, with which they invariably find themselves on the first page of Google:

 You see the following landing page at onlineinvestmentsguide.com giving you a very strange selection of choice 'traders,' all of whom appear to be CFD spread betting bookmakers.

 You can see that the link gives the three most obvious CFD fraud websites as the best 'traders' to work with, suggesting none other than Immediate Edge, $1K Daily Profit and Bitcoin Trader.

 Now the purpose of this is pure misinformation in order to sign up unsuspecting people with CFD spread betting houses who go on to lose all of their money.
 The eToro link that appears when you browse their page by entering the URL is very different:

 As we can see - a completely different opinion of who to trade with.

 So by advert (if you are searching for Immediate Edge as we did with the fist example) you are shown the links to a website designed to harvest your contacts details on the ridiculous premise of an auto trading robot that never loses.
 In the second example you see a set of traders that promise only to trade stock on your behalf as instructed.
 The page that is shown to Google is very different to the page shown to anyone examining the reliability of Immediate Edge.